Norristown Criminal Defense Lawyer

 The Basic Steps of a Criminal Proceeding in Pennsylvania

-Facing criminal charges in Pennsylvania can be extremely stressful and challenging.
-It's important to work with an experienced criminal defense attorney who can help guide you through the legal process.
-Below is a basic outline of the process you may face if you are being charged with a crime.
+Facing criminal charges in Pennsylvania can be highly stressful and challenging.
+Working with an experienced PA criminal defense attorney who can help guide you through the legal process is necessary.
+Below is a basic outline of the process in which you are facing criminal charges.

 - Preliminary hearing.